yoctoproject/poky/documentation/ref-manual/ref-classes.rst

 different target optimizations or target architectures and installing them side-by-side in the same image.

-For more information on using the Multilib feature, see the "`Combining Multiple Versions of Library Files into One
+For more information on using the Multilib feature, see the ":ref:`combining-multiple-versions-library-files-into-one-image`" section in the Yocto Project Development Tasks Manual.
-Image <&YOCTO_DOCS_DEV_URL;#combining-multiple-versions-library-files-into-one-image>`__"
-section in the Yocto Project Development Tasks Manual.

 .. _ref-classes-native: